The-AI-Alliance/AAAI-25-Workshop-on-Open-Source-AI-for-Mainstream-Use/docs/index.markdown

 ## Examples of Demonstration topics at the intersection of AI and Open Source

-* Best practices on development, deployment and monitoring
+* Best practices in development, deployment and monitoring
 * Adaptation of an LLM with various techniques, RAG, LoRA, etc.
 * Building Mixture-of-Experts from LLaMA with Continual Pre-training
 * End to End RAG implementation using open source stack